hamletfernandez/Capstone22/README.md

 # Capstone22
-This repository will hold the code for my Media, Arts, and Design Capstone project developed during Winter 2022.
+This repository my Media, Arts, and Design Capstone project developed during the Winter 2022 quarter.

+Please feel free to check out the project at:

+ourmomentwithart.com